matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 - **When capability missing**: Clients SHOULD assume extended profile fields are supported, and that they can be created/written to.
-If a server intends to deny some (or all) changes, it SHOULD use the capabiltiy to advertise this to improve client experience.
+If a server intends to deny some (or all) changes, it SHOULD use the capability to advertise this to improve client experience.

 - **When `enabled` is `false`**: Clients SHOULD expect to read and display extended fields but SHOULD NOT allow users to create or update custom fields.
 Any attempt to do so may result in a `403 Forbidden` error.

 - **When `enabled` is `true`**: Clients MAY allow users to create or update custom fields, except those listed in the `disallowed` array.
-Individual requests will receive a `400 Bad Request` or# `403 Forbidden` response from the homeserver if server-side policies prevent them.
+Individual requests will receive a `400 Bad Request` or `403 Forbidden` response from the homeserver if server-side policies prevent them.

 ### Error Handling